 - the date the rule was published in the Utah State Bulletin;

 - the date the rule was made effective;

 - the code reference (begins with an "R").

 Paper Editions of Utah's Administrative Rules Publications

-The Division of Administrative Rules no longer sponsors paper editions of administrative rules publications.
+The Office of Administrative Rules no longer sponsors paper editions of administrative rules publications.
 Funding for that activity was reallocated by the Utah Legislature in the FY 2003 budget.
 The official publication is in digital form.

 However, paper editions of the Utah State Bulletin and the Utah Administrative Code are still available from other sources.

 The office has prepared a rulemaking glossary to get you through the jargon of the process.

 The Office of Administrative Rules has generated an MD5 hash for some of the files that can be downloaded from it's website.

 An MD5hash is, in essence, a signature for a file.
 You can confirm the integrity of the files you download by comparing the MD5 hash the office generated with one that you generate.